Chat to a Council Officer

 Permit for tree pruning and removal

-A Local Law permit is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
-Further, a local law permit is also required to undertake works within the critical root zone of any significant tree or vegetation.
+A permit from the Vegetation team is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
+Further, a local law permit is also required to undertake works within the structural root zone of any protected tree or vegetation.

 If you are not the owner of the property, Owner's consent is required prior to Council's Vegetation Officer assessing your application.
-For Owner's Consent Form, please click here.
+Download the Owner's Consent Form.